MadhavKalia/Java-Exercises/README.md

 # JavaScript-Codes
-These are exercises that were done using JavaScript before University
+These are exercises that were done using JavaScript